 You should pay attention to your knee and joint health in all aspects of karate training whether it be stretching, warm-up exercises, kihon, kata or kumite, as you should during the rest of your everyday life.
 There are 'old school' sensei out there who possess great skill and and are good instructors, but may on occasion use outdated training methods that could be unhealthy for your joints over the long term.
 Use your common sense.

 Here are two examples of lunge attacks in kumite (sparring).
 The position in the picture on the left is seen all too often.
 Look at the direction of the back leg knee bend and that of the foot pointing almost perpendicular.
 This is placing a dangerous amount of torque on the knee joint.
 Do this enough times and your knee will suffer the consequences.

 The picture on the right shows the safe way to place your back foot if lunging in for a deep attack.
-There are karate-ka who insist on staying rooted and keeping the heel connected with the floor, however that is often not practical when attacking fast with yori-ashi for a shomen (body square) technique.
+There are karate-ka who stay overly rooted trying to keep the back heel connected with the floor for gyaku-zuki, however that is often not practical when attacking fast with yori-ashi.
+Different circumstances call for different methods and techniques.

 Another cause of joint damage in the knees and also the elbows is hyperextension.

 A lot of karate training involves punching or kicking into the the air.
 What you must bear in mind is that if you punch or kick full force into the air without anything to stop the motion, you can end up hyperextending your arm or leg.
 That is, your lower arm of leg locks out at the elbow or knee and continues past its natural range of motion.
 Knee hyperextension injuries can vary from a mild strain to a severe tendon injury.
 Recovery from a mild to moderate sprain following a knee hyperextension injury can take 2 to 4 weeks.
 Surgical reconstruction of an injured ligament often leads to full recovery but often brings with it a long recovery time of 6 months or more.